saucy10/HeapSortSimulation-Feb2023/README.md

 # HeapSortSimulation-Feb2023
 Shortest Path Finder using Heap Sort
 This project presents a console-based application developed in C/C++ using the Turbo C++ environment, focusing on demonstrating the Heap Sort algorithm and its practical application in finding the shortest path within a graph.
-As an MCA final semester project, it highlights foundational skills in data structures, algorithms, and efficient problem-solving.
+As an BCA final semester project, it highlights foundational skills in data structures, algorithms, and efficient problem-solving.

 # Table of Contents
 1.About